 Cover Level

-Basic policies cover medical and trip cancellation at lower limits.
+Basic policies cover medical expenses and trip cancellation at lower limits.
 Comprehensive policies add higher medical limits, broader cancellation cover, rental vehicle excess, and enhanced personal effects cover.
 Business travellers heading to high-cost destinations should consider comprehensive cover.

 👤

-Age & Health
+Age and Health

-Common Business Travel Scenarios for Kiwi Professionals
+Common Business Travel Scenarios for Australian Professionals

 Trans-Tasman Business